How Humidity in Your Home Can Cause That Musty Smell

 Why Is Humidity a Problem?

-By adding a dehumidifier, you not only get fresher, cleaner air to breathe, but also rid your home of any musty smells from excess moisture.
+By adding a dehumidifier, you get fresher, cleaner air and rid your home of any musty smells from excess moisture.
 Then you really can call it home “sweet” home again.